Sallie Mae Smart Option

 The interest rates offered by Sallie Mae are fairly competitive, and a 12 month co-signer release is one of the shortest on the market.
 The zero percent loan origination fee is also something that every borrower should expect.

 We also like to see that there are multiple payment plans for students still in school.
 Making payments during this time is a great idea because it is important for the borrower to have an understanding of how much debt they are in and it prevents the interest from compounding on your loan.
+Borrowers have the option of making no payment, paying $25 per month, or paying the interest that accumulates each month.

 For starters, Sallie Mae private loans suffer from the same disadvantages that apply to all private lenders.
 Even though the government loans may have a higher interest rate, Federal government loans are still a better alternative for most students, largely because the Federal loans have the most forgiving repayment plans.
 Therefore, students should first maximize FAFSA funds prior to selecting any private loan.

 Borrowers should also be very careful about getting co-signers involved with their student loans.
 Sallie Mae recently took some heat from the government and in the press for the practice of auto-defaults.
 In cases where the co-signer dies or declares bankruptcy, Sallie Mae has the ability to automatically place the loan in default status.
+Sallie Mae does claim to have a cosigner release policy, but we have found these policies to not be of much use in real life.
+This is because lenders like Sallie Mae require the borrower to be independently creditworthy in addition to other requirements at the time of the cosigner release application.
+Because Sallie Mae has no incentive to actually release the cosigner from the loan, many are denied.
+We suggest that borrowers and cosigners never plan on a release.
+If they do want a release, this guide should help get it done with relative ease.

-If you are going to take out a private loan, make sure you get all the facts, before agreeing to any terms and conditions, take the time to read them.
+If you are going to take out a private loan, make sure you get all the facts.
+Before agreeing to any terms and conditions, take the time to read them.
 It may all seem like useless legal jargon, but it makes a big difference and the terms vary from company to company.

-Sallie Mae makes loans that are easy to get and the loan money to lots of people.
+Sallie Mae makes loans that are easy to get and they loan money to lots of people.
 They have helped many pay for college, but they’ve also angered plenty along the way.
 Reading the fine print can help avoid unwanted surprises and ensure a positive experience.